AY2526S1-CS2113-W10-2/tp/docs/UserGuide.md

 ---

 ### Adding a Budget: `addBudget`
 Adds a new budget for a specific category of spending.
-Used to keep track of total amounts spent on different categories over time from a single bank account.
+Used to keep track of total amounts spent on different categories over time.

 Format: `addBudget c/CATEGORY a/AMOUNT d/MONTH`